 It’s not only touchless faucets, either.
 Touchless toilets allow you to wave your hand above the toilet to flush it.
 After you're finished, the automatic toilet lid closes without slamming.

-Touchless beverage and soap dispensers are also popular plumbing options for kitchens.
+Touchless beverage and soap dispensers are also popular in modern plumbing systems.
 Both options create a more hygienic living space without compromising cost and efficiency.

-Touchless plumbing appliances avoid bathroom and kitchen allergens without impeding everyday use.
-They simplify life and create a more hygienic living space - the future of plumbing.
+Touchless plumbing fixtures avoid bathroom and kitchen allergens without impeding everyday use.
+They simplify life and create a more hygienic living space - the future of the plumbing industry.

 “Technological advancements also have had an impact on water filtration...for the whole house and at point-of-use,” according to Hardware Retailing.

 NSF International categorizes home water treatment systems under point-of-entry or point-of-use systems.

 Point-of-entry systems treat an entire home from the moment water enters.
 These plumbing systems installed at the water meter or pressurized storage tank.
 Point-of-entry systems include water softeners.